jason2506/ckip.py/README.md

 ## Usage

-    from ckip import CKIPSegmenter
+    from ckip import CKIPSegmenter, CKIPParser

+    def traverse(node):
+        if 'child' in node:
+            for child in node['child']:
+                for leaf in traverse(child):
+                    yield leaf
+        else:
+            yield node

-    client = CKIPSegmenter('YOUR USERNAME', 'YOUR PASSWORD')
+    segmenter = CKIPSegmenter('YOUR USERNAME', 'YOUR PASSWORD')
-    result = client.process(u'這是一隻可愛的小花貓')
+    result = segmenter.process(u'這是一隻可愛的小花貓')
     for sentence in result['result']:
         for term in sentence:
             print term['term'], term['pos']

+    segmenter = CKIPSegmenter('YOUR USERNAME', 'YOUR PASSWORD')
+    result = parser.process(u'這是一隻可愛的小花貓')
+    for sentence in result['result']:
+        for term in traverse(sentence['tree']):
+            print term['term'], term['pos']
+        from ckip import CKIPSegmenter

 ## License